For in her I saw the destroyer.

 Destroyer is a movie about an undercover job gone wrong through a series of terrible decisions by Nicole Kidman and her partner.
 And it is also about Nicole Kidman’s attempt at closure through single-minded revenge.

 The film grinds to a halt when the daughter’s storyline pops in.
-If the film had spent this time in flashback with Nicole bonding with her partner or the gang more, it certainly would have been a more interesting watch and would have gone a long way to explain a seventeen-year-old grudge.
+If the film had spent this time in a flashback of Nicole bonding with her partner or the gang more, it certainly would have been a more interesting to watch and would have gone a long way to explain a seventeen-year-old grudge.
 As it is the film’s tepid description of both the gang and Nicole’s feelings towards her partner makes Bradley Whitford’s advice early in the film “You know what successful people do, Detective Bell?
-They get over sh#t.
-They move on, and they build things.” ring more accurate than perhaps the filmmaker intended.
+They get over shit.
+They move on, and they build things.” ring more accurately than perhaps the filmmaker intended.